Apptainer was called Singularity until November 2021. See https://apptainer.org/ for more details.

 gruffalo, so you’ll need to run builds off-cluster (see below).
 However, anything you build, regardless of what it contains, should be runnable on the cluster - (usually) with no questions asked.

-If you can’t run Singularity on your own PC/laptop, please Contact Us and if we decide there’s enough demand we may build a special Singularity sandbox machine where all users have been granted the necessary
+If you can’t run Apptainer on your own PC/laptop, please Contact Us and if we decide there’s enough demand we may build a special Apptainer sandbox machine where all users have been granted the necessary

 sudo singularity rights.

-Any Singularity images you copy to the cluster should be kept in your
+Any Apptainer images you copy to the cluster should be kept in your